-Example: Fig. 7.2 shows that Veh 7 is assigned the name Mobile 1 with a detection delay of 3 seconds.
+Example: Fig. 7.3 shows that Veh 5 is assigned the name Park 1 with a detection delay of 2 seconds.
+Only detectors listed in the Detector drop-down are available.
 The Veh # selected from the Detector drop-down list must correlate with the actual Veh # the detector is connected to on the TSP.
 The detection delay time enables you to add a delay to eliminate any false or unwanted detections.
-You can also add or remove detectors here.
+In this example, there is more than one TSP connected.
+The independent detectors are connected to the second TSP, so TSP60 #2 is selected in the TSP field.
+The order in which the detectors are displayed here also reflects the order in which they appear on the dashboard.

 Conditions: Detector labels are predetermined during the installation, so you must map using the correct Detector label.
 For example, if the detector you are configuring is connected to Veh 7 on the TSP, you must assign it Veh 7 from the Detector drop-down list.
-A maximum of five independent detectors can be configured here; however, this number is dependent on how many detectors are used elsewhere.
-If, for example, your store uses eight detectors and five are used in the drive-thru lane, then only three are available as independent detectors.
-Detectors are removed in the order they are added; therefore, the last one added is the first one removed.
+If only one TSP is being used, the number of independent detectors available is dependent on how many lane detectors are already used elsewhere.
+For example, if your store uses eight detectors and five are used in the drive-thru lane, then only three are available as independent detectors.
+To remove a detector, check the circle to the left of the TSP field, then click @ REMOVE when this icon appears.